sahithiburada/InnoAisle/README.md

 - Flask Python server
 - scikit-learn for ML processing
 - pandas for data manipulation
-- CORS enabled for frontend integration
+- CORS is enabled for frontend integration

 ## Quick Start